 But pro-breastfeeding experts say that while this may be the case, mums shouldn't be too quick to reach for the bottle as this behaviour is a baby's way of bonding with their mum and instead, new parents should seek advice from their health visitor before choosing not to breastfeed.

 It's a big decision with a lot of things to weigh up.
-Here, we talk through the pros and cons of both breastfeeding or bottle feeding to help you make the best choice for you and your baby.
-Have a read, and be sure to talk through your plans and get advice from your health visitor as well.
+When deciding what's best for you and your baby consider the pros and cons and be sure to talk through your plans and get advice from your health visitor as well.